zz0zz0/CVE/Online Timesheet App --XSS/Online Timesheet App --XSS.md

-***XSS in SourceCodester Employee Management System 1.0 (index.php)***
+***XSS in SourceCodester Online Timesheet App 1.0 (index.php)***

 **summary:**
-**A vulnerability classified as problematic was found in SourceCodester Employee Management System 1.0.
-This vulnerability affects unknown code of the file /Admin/add-admin.php.
-The manipulation of the argument txtfullname leads to cross site scripting.**
+****A vulnerability classified as problematic was found in SourceCodester Online Timesheet App 1.0.
+This vulnerability affects unknown code of the file index.php.
+The manipulation of the argument day/task leads to cross site scripting.****

 ***Affected Locations:***